• General

 testing=true

-mbeans supplied by the third party "Java Service Wrapper" are also made available by the JVM's default JMX agent.
+some mbeans supplied by the third party "Java Service Wrapper" are also made available by the JVM's default JMX agent.